 Access should not be a barrier to help.

 How to Navigate the Pink Cloud Phase of Sobriety

-But what you don’t want to do is develop an unrealistic expectation of what sobriety is like.
+But you don’t want to develop an unrealistic expectation of what sobriety is like.

 We don’t have to be afraid of it, but we should be prepared.